dev-xo/barebones-stack/README.md

 This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.<br />

 - Clean and easy start: `npm run dev`
-- Everything is already set up and it will work without extra magic tricks.
+- Everything is already set up, and it will work out of the box.
 - Solid template with all the features from the bigger stacks.

 We've just included the batteries.
 You build the rest!<br />